Skip to Main Content

 What other allergic reactions can pets have from a vaccine?

 It's important to keep in mind that vaccines are typically much safer than the diseases they prevent.
 Most vaccine side effects in dogs and cats are short-lived and mild.
-Below are a few of the most common side effects to watch for after your pet's vaccinations:
+If your pet has any long-lasting or severe reactions to their vaccines, contact your veterinarian.

 Lethargy & Slight Fever